Phase-Subtractive Interference and Noise-Resistant Quantum Imaging with Two Undetected Photons: Derivation of Eq.

-The basic features of a standard two-particle interference are illustrated by Fig.~1a (top) in the main text.
-There are two sources, $Q_1$ and $Q_2$, each of which can emit a pair of identical particles. $Q_1$ can emit the particle pair into beams $u$ and $v$, and $Q_2$ can emit the pair into beams $c$ and $d$.
-When the sources emit coherently and with equal probability, the two-particle state generated by them is given by \cite{horne1989two}
+In this appendix, we derive Eq.~\eqref{2-ph-pattern}, which represents a typical two-particle interference pattern.
+The basic features of a standard two-particle interferometer (Fig.~\ref{fig:2mode}a) have been described in Sec.~\ref{sec:two-part-interf} of the main text.
+When the two sources in the interferometer emit coherently and with equal probability, the two-particle state generated by them is given by \cite{horne1989two}